google/closure-templates/documentation/dev/plugins.md

 recommended for projects to create these.
 All the usecases for a custom print directive can be satisfied by a custom function and the syntax/behavior of those is more intuitive.

+### Migrating print directives to functions {#migrate}

+Soy print directives are deprecated and it is recommended to convert your print directives to functions.
+The Soy team will gradually do the same for built-in print directives.

+If your print directive is used in only a few places it may be feasible to convert your print directive and update all the templates that use it in one CL.
+This is the simplest option.

+If your print directive is used widely and you can't update all templates at once Soy provides features to help you migrate from print directives to functions.
+Follow the following steps for each print directive:

+1. Rewrite the print directive as a `SoySourceFunction`.
+    1. Give the function the same name as the print directive (without the leading `|`)
+    1. A function takes one more parameter than the equivalent print directive.
+        Do not make any other changes to the number, order, or type of parameters.
+    1. In the `@SoyFunctionSignature` annotation set `callableAsDeprecatedPrintDirective = true`.
+This will allow the new function to be called from a template as either a print directive or a function.
+    1. Remove the print directive from the plugin bundle and add the new function.
+    1. Submit the above changes as a single CL.
+1. In any number of follow up changes, convert all templates that invoke the function via print directive syntax (`|`) to invoke the function with call syntax.
+1. Once all templates have been updated remove `callableAsDeprecatedPrintDirective` from the function signature.

+Warning: Print directives can be chained in a Soy expression.
+Calling a function (with `callableAsDeprecatedPrintDirective = true`) with print directive syntax is only supported when the print directive is the first in the chain, or if all preceding directives are also functions with `callableAsDeprecatedPrintDirective = true`.